-To celebrate the re-release - and to commiserate the fact that we are still heading for the disaster dejected in the film - Spanner Films has made a new 10 minute short film, WHAT IF?
-Written and directed by Stupid director Franny Armstrong - and with many of the original film crew returning to work on it - the film stars the late Pete Postlethwaite, Ed Miliband, Jon Snow, Jonathan Pie, Jack Harries, Tamsin Allen, Chris Packham and Caroline Lucas as inhabitants of a planet uncannily like Earth in which the people are doing everything they can to stop climate change.
+To celebrate the re-release - and to commiserate the fact that we are still heading for the disaster dejected in the film - Spanner Films made a new 10 minute short film, WHAT IF?
+Written and directed by Stupid director Franny Armstrong - and with many of the original film crew returning to work on it.
+The film stars Ed Miliband, Jon Snow, Jonathan Pie, Jack Harries, Tamsin Allen, Chris Packham and Caroline Lucas as inhabitants of a planet uncannily like Earth in which the people are doing everything they can to stop climate change.
 Who knew our politicians were such good actors?

 Also released for the 10th anniversary is a new film, THE RETURN OF THE AGE OF STUPID, made by the Guardian’s video team.
 Stupid’s director Franny Armstrong revisits the places and people in the film and asks: what’s changed in the last ten years?